nba-emu/NanoBoyAdvance/DEBUG_REPORT.md

   - Skips the duplicate full-ROM `ROMLoader::Validate()` read for Dreamcast virtual paths (`/cd` and `/pc`).
 This means Kirby is no longer read once during validation and a second time during load.
+  - Checks the paged ROM backend for media read failures during gameplay and returns to a deterministic fatal-error screen instead of continuing on invalid open-bus data.
+  - Logs FPS plus ROM page misses once per FPS sample, and shows page misses as `PG` when the FPS overlay is enabled.
   - Adds first-frame breadcrumbs before and after the first three CPU frames.

 - `src/nba/include/nba/rom/backup/backup_file.hh`